-- Check the pet’s temperature with a rectal thermometer.
+- Check the pet’s temperature with a thermometer.
 If it’s below 95 degrees, the pet could be at risk for hypothermia.
-Take your pet to a veterinarian immediately.
+Take them to a veterinarian immediately.

-Hypothermia can be prevented by not allowing your cat or dog outside for too long in very cold weather or near frigid water.
-Be aware of how well your pet tolerates the cold as very young, very old pets, small dogs as well as those with short hair can be most susceptible to hypothermia.
-If that’s the case, consider equipping your pup with dog sweater or jacket with booties to protect his feet for outings.
+Hypothermia can be prevented by not allowing your dog outside for too long in very cold weather or near frigid water.
+Be aware of how well your pet tolerates the cold as very young pets, very old pets, small dogs, and those with short hair can be most susceptible to hypothermia.
+If that describes your dog, consider equipping your pup with dog sweater or jacket with booties to protect their feet for outings.

 Above all, use common sense.
-If it’s too cold for you to venture outside (even while bundled up), chances are the same goes for your dog or cat.
+If it’s too cold for you to venture outside (even while bundled up), chances are the same goes for your dog.